mhstrkmp/100-days-of-code-RD1/log.md

 - React Hooks
 - Building a deployment pipeline with GitHub and Heroku
 - Deployment of a boilerplate create react app including Storybook 🔥🔥🔥

+### R1D85

+Building a repository template to showcase portfolio projects.

+It will include:

+- Express.js for serving
+- Create-React-App to show the App itself
+- Storybook for developing and feature components
+- ESLint, Prettier ...